bdeckard92/dupUT/02-Lesson-Plans/05-Third-Party-APIs/README.md

 * Take a few minutes before class to get familiar with the [jQuery API documentation](https://api.jquery.com/), [Bootstrap documentation](https://getbootstrap.com/), and [jQuery UI documentation](https://jqueryui.com/), as students will rely heavily on these in class and might need help finding answers.
 Emphasize that whenever we use a new library, framework, or technology, it's best that we familiarize ourselves with the official documentation as much as possible.

-* If students continually question why they are learning jQuery even though they have already learned how to manipulate the DOM with vanilla JavaScript, tell them that it is due to the longstanding prevalence and popularity of jQuery on the web.
-Also, knowing how to learn new libraries and measure their benefits is an important skill to have.
+* If students question why they are learning jQuery when they have already learned how to manipulate the DOM using plain JavaScript, tell them that it is due to the longstanding prevalence and popularity of jQuery on the web.
+Also, knowing how to learn new libraries and measure their benefits is an important skill to have as a developer.

-* It's important that students understand that Bootstrap is simply a large stylesheet and that it uses a lot of skills they already have.
-If students are struggling with certain concepts, try to jog their memory of learning CSS and emphasize the use of DevTools to break down styles being used.
+* It's important that students understand that Bootstrap is simply a large stylesheet, and that they already have a lot of the skills needed to use it.
+If they struggle with certain concepts, try to jog their memory of learning CSS and suggest that they use Chrome DevTools to decipher the styles being used.

-* Ensure that you're using the correct versions of jQuery and Bootstrap (v4).
+* Make sure you're using the correct versions of jQuery and Bootstrap (v4).

-* The module project and weekly Challenge both use Moment.js, now considered a legacy project.
-Tell students that they can still use it here, but suggest alternatives for their date and time needs.
+* The module project and weekly Challenge both use Moment.js, which is now considered a legacy project.
+Tell students that they can still use it, and also suggest alternatives for their date and time needs.
 You can direct them to the [date-fns website](https://date-fns.org/) or the [MDN Web Docs on Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
 The [Moment.js documentation on project status](https://momentjs.com/docs/#/-project-status/) also provides other solutions.

 ### Common Pain Points